pdxmph/cielagonote/README.md

 hide_hidden: true # hides .files when enabled
 editor: micro # will be overridden with `nb edit` if nb_support == true
 nb_support: false # if true, overrides your editor: setting and enables nb file management
+daily_format: cn # if `nb` daily notes will use the nb format and commands
 ```

 ## Why?